Skip to content

 • There are risks associated with upgrading and modernising command and control information systems in the Air Force.

-• The Ministry of Defence has improved its reporting on introduction of the F-35, but has not followed up reported risks with adequate measures.
+• The Ministry of Defence has improved its reporting on introduction of the F-35 but has not followed up reported risks with adequate measures.

-It is important to emphasize that Norway has a modern combat air force with considerable capacity.
+It is important to emphasize that Norway has a modern combat air force with a considerable capacity.
 The Office of the Auditor General acknowledges that a number of measures have been implemented to meet the recommendations of the previous investigation.
 The measures will not be sufficient and have not been implemented in time to achieve the Storting's ambition for the combat air force in 2025.
 The Office of the Auditor General is therefore following the matter further.

 Kategorier: